matteyeux/Decrypt0r/README.md

 ###Binaries
 For people who doesn't want to run my script or are running OS X you have the possibility to download this file which contains OS X, Linux64 & Raspberry Pi binaries<br>
 Download [here](https://www.dropbox.com/s/r6e5fwae2ff7ecv/XPwn%20binaries.zip?dl=0)
+If you want to download an IPSW file from the tool you should install [wget](http://rudix.org/packages/wget.html)
 ## Credits

 Thank you to :